TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 -------------------

 Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public.
-Some further classes must be marked as public, too.
-As the Symfony documentation "Public and private services" puts
-it:
+The Symfony documentation "Public and private services" puts it:

 .. note::